 REDD in Brazil: A Focus on the Amazon.
 Principles, Criteria, and Institutional Structures for a National Program for Reducing Emissions from Deforestation and Forest Degradation—REDD.
 Brasília, Brazil: Center for Strategic Studies and Management in Science, Technology and Innovation (CGEE), 2011.
 English; Portuguese

-“Ethnogeography and Resource Use among the Yanomami,” by Bruce Albert and François-Michel Le Tourneau (2007).
-Translated from the French.
+“Ethnogeography and Resource Use among the Yanomami,” by Bruce Albert and François-Michel Le Tourneau.
+Current Anthropology 48 (2007).
+Translated from French.
 English